 Fauria, a 13-year NFL veteran, spent four years with the Patriots from 2002 to 2005, and helped New England win two Super Bowl rings at Super Bowls XXXVIII and XXXIX.
 More recently, Fauria has worked as a college football analyst for CBS, color commentator for Patriots preseason games locally on WBZ-TV, and host of a pre- and postgame show during the NFL regular season.

-Thursday - We'll discuss last night's Red Sox-Braves game and preview tonight's C's-Hawks Game 6.
+Thursday - We'll discuss last night's Red Sox-Rockies game and the start of Patriots OTAs.